 Because each county writes rules and regulations in its own unique style, County Notices published in the Register do not conform to the standards of the Arizona Rulemaking Manual.
 With the exception of minor formatting changes, the rules (including subsection labeling, spelling, grammar, and punctuation) are reproduced as submitted.

-NOTICE OF PROPOSED RULEMAKING
+NOTICE OF FINAL RULEMAKING

-PURSUANT TO A.R.S. § 49-471.01 et seq.
+PURSUANT TO A.R.S. §49-471.08(E)

 PINAL COUNTY AIR QUALITY CONTROL DISTRICT